 Belgium has wholeheartedly taken on the task of welcoming refugees and asylum seekers, and voluntourists interested in aiding this venture can help out in the area of food outreach.
 Volunteer HQ’s Food Outreach project connects those willing to help with various soup kitchens and community centers in the areas in and around Brussels.
 The main tasks of a volunteer include:

-- distributing sandwiches
+- distributing and serving meals

 - packing meals